MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 The `BLACKONWHITE`(`STRETCH_ANDSCANS`) and `WHITEONBLACK`(`STRETCH_ORSCANS`) modes are typically used to preserve foreground pixels in monochrome bitmaps.
 The `COLORONCOLOR`(`STRETCH_DELETESCANS`) mode is typically used to preserve color in color bitmaps.

-The `HALFTONE` mode requires more processing of the source image than the other three modes; it is slower than the others, but produces higher quality images.
+The `HALFTONE` mode requires more processing of the source image than the other three modes; it's slower than the others, but produces higher quality images.
 Also, `SetBrushOrgEx` must be called after setting the `HALFTONE` mode to avoid brush misalignment.

 More stretching modes might also be available depending on the capabilities of the device driver.